lelouch77/LOGIN_API/README.md

 # LOGIN_API
-Simple user login and signup API using PHP and JS with keepme signin option and session table, automatic mail for verification and forgot password.
+Simple user login and signup framework using PHP and JS with keepme signin option and session table, automatic mail for verification and forgot password.

 <h2>For Signing in</h2>